scipy-conference/scipy_proceedings/papers/cory_quammen/cory_quammen.rst

 amount of RAM available per node can be relatively limited.
-As a result, when running ParaView on such a resource, it is important to reduce the size of the executables as much as possible to leave room for the data to analyze and visualize.
+As a result, when running ParaView on such a resource, it is important to reduce the size of the executables as much as possible to leave room for the data.
 One way to do this is to use the Python wrapping to communicate among processes instead of using the client/server class.
 Indeed, when this option is enabled, the process of creating the special communication classes is skipped.
 Instead, communication is performed by sending strings with Python expressions to destination processes.
 These expressions are then evaluated on each process to change the state of local proxies.
 In this approach, we get the same functionality as the custom client/server communication layer wrapping, but with smaller executables.

 Conclusions
 -----------